RICFest Homecoming Update: All outdoor activities planned for Oct. 1 have been moved indoors. Click here for details.

 Protect Your Personal Information

-When creating a password, make sure that it is not a word in any language and that is long and strong, with a minimum of eight characters and a mix of upper and lowercase letters, numbers and symbols.
-Rhode Island College passwords must contain at least 1 character, 1 digit, and be a minimum of 8 positions in length.
+When creating a password, make sure that it is not a word in any language and that is long and strong, with a minimum of ten characters and a mix of upper and lowercase letters, numbers and symbols.
+Rhode Island College recommends passwords containing 10-14 characters and at least one of each of the following: upper case, lower case, number, and a special character.

 You should also remember to: